 I previously worked clinically in Psychology (in both forensic and specialist neuro-rehab), so if students are also keen to pursue Psychology as a career I can offer help with regard to this and bring my experience from various areas of the field.

-As mentioned I teach at University level on the BSc Psychology routes and the MSc Conversion courses.
+As mentioned I teach at University level on the BSc Psychology routes, MSc Conversion and MSc courses.
 I have a lot of experience in the area of research methods which is notoriously difficult for Psychology students.
 Being a science, Psychology demands research methods and statistical analysis, there's no avoiding it.
 However it doesn't need to be as scary as people initially think it is.
 It is so great to see a student understand a concept they previously struggled with and have a "penny drop" moment - and I believe everyone can get there!

 I am currently an Associate Fellow of the Higher Education Academy which I achieved whilst teaching at the University of Central Lancashire.